macsakarn/Drum-Gloves/README.md

 ## INTRODUCTION

-\tDrums’ Glove is designed for the entertainment and practiced the hand muscle sensory isolation as a designed and developed to control the glove and has a series of sounds like a team drum which include snare drum, tenor drum, bass drum, cymbals, hi-hat and kettledrum for the ordinary people who want to play a team drum that save cost and reduce space.
+&nbsp;&nbsp;Drums’ Glove is designed for the entertainment and practiced the hand muscle sensory isolation as a designed and developed to control the glove and has a series of sounds like a team drum which include snare drum, tenor drum, bass drum, cymbals, hi-hat and kettledrum for the ordinary people who want to play a team drum that save cost and reduce space.
 Drums’ Glove was made from Arduino Lilypad and knowledge about drum set model.
 In the glove has a module that sends a signal to Arduino nano and sends analog signal.

 ## ABOUT THIS PROJECT

-  This project was created for education.
+&nbsp;&nbsp;This project was created for education.
 It was caused by me wanting to play the drums and not having enough money to buy drums to play.
 Therefore was born as a **Drum-Gloves Project** It was made for those who like to play drums.
 But don't have money to buy gloves The gloves will consist of
 1. Snare drum